nnfunny/competitive-programming/README.md

     </a>
 </p>

 Hi.
-Welcome to my `collection` of problems that I solved on several online programming competeive platforms.
+Welcome to my `collection` of problems that I solved on several online programming competitive platforms.

 This `repository` takes snapshots of my progress of practicing DnA problems and attending online contests.